The Invisible Boy: Second Generation: Plot

 Michele is locked in the cell in the basement, reproaches his mother of not being able to act in the first person being too weak to do it, and Yelena gives him a bitter news: Doctor KA has managed to combine the DNA of Second Generation Specials of Natasha and Michele in a machine called UTERO, thanks to which Yelena and the Special allies have regained their full strength.
 That's why the mother so badly needed her children.
-Natasha, who had not had an acceptable life like that of Michele, is determined to follow her mother to the end while the boy discovers that next to his cell is the one in which his father is locked up, kidnapped by his mother and segregated there for all the time as for not having approved the extreme rebellion of Yelena.
+Natasha, who had not had an acceptable life like that of Michele, is determined to follow her mother to the end, while the boy discovers that next to his cell is the one in which his father is locked up, kidnapped by his mother and segregated there for all the time as for not having approved the extreme rebellion of Yelena.
 Andrey, through the mental connection he has with his son, shows him the truth about what happened to Giovanna: Yelena killed her.
 After sneaking into Giovanna's car and having anaesthetized her, Yelena pushed the car and the policewoman off a cliff.
 Michele, by the anger and frustration of what was revealed to him, takes control of his mental power of manipulation of the molecules and destroys the walls of the cells.

 Michele and Andrey reach the pipeline pumping station where Yelena and the team are about to start the plan.
 Natasha, supported by her mother, is preparing to strike the generator with fire, but Michele communicates telepathically with her and shows her the images of Giovanna's murder so as to make her aware of the unkempt, unreachable meadows of her mother.
 In tears, Natasha turns her disagreement over her mother, disappointed by her constant lies as a function of her goals.
-Yelena turns invisible and brings a burning beam to the generator; Andrey finds and hears the thoughts of the woman, identifies her and starts to chase her.
+Yelena turns invisible and brings a burning wooden beam to the generator; Andrey finds and hears the thoughts of the woman, identifies her and starts to chase her.
 In the end, the two of them fall embraced against a blunt iron that protrudes from the floor, impaling both of them.

-Michele has saved his friends and the city but also Zavarov, the three Special helpers leave suggesting that they will continue their hunting all alone.
-Michele confronts Stella, who has now figured out who saved her that night and asks her to keep the secret.
-In front of their parents' bodies, the twins hug each other.
-In the end, the brother and sister embrace on the back of a bus and Michele shows a normal child his power, and then ask him not to reveal it to anyone: he realizes, therefore, another relationship of trust between special and normal that her mother had not believed possible.
+Michele has saved his friends and the city but also Zavarov, the three remaining Special helpers leave suggesting that they will continue their hunting of Zavarov alone.
+Michele confronts Stella, who has now figured out who saved her that night, and asks her to keep the secret.
+In front of their parents' bodies, Michele and Natasha hug each other.
+In the end, the brother and sister embrace on the back of a bus and Michele shows a normal child his power, and then ask him not to reveal it to anyone: he realizes, therefore, another relationship of trust between special and normal that his mother had not believed possible.